quicwg/reliable-stream-reset/draft-ietf-quic-reliable-stream-reset.md

 Code or the Final Size.
 If the receiver detects a change in those fields, it MUST close the connection with a connection error of type STREAM_STATE_ERROR.

+# Implementation Guidance

+In terms of transport machinery, the RESET_STREAM_AT frame is more akin to the FIN bit than to the RESET_STREAM frame.

+By sending a RESET_STREAM_AT frame, the sender commits to delivering all bytes up to the Reliable Size.
+The state transitions to "Data Sent" on the sender side, or to "Size Known" on the receiver side.
+Note that the flow control limit might prevent the sender from sending all bytes up to the Reliable Size at once.

+To the endpoints, the only differences from closing a stream by using the FIN bit are:
+- the offset up to which the sender commits to sending might be smaller than Final Size,
+- this offset might get reduced by subsequent RESET_STREAM_AT frames,
+- the closure is accompanied by an error code, and
+- the RESET_STREAM_AT frame does not contain any payload like the STREAM frame with the FIN bit does.

+Therefore, QUIC stacks might implement support for the RESET_STREAM_AT frame by extending their code paths that deal with the FIN bit.

 # Security Considerations

 TODO Security